Aggressive Seattle Truck Accident Attorneys Ready To Assist You

 These grim statistics are not particularly surprising, at least when you consider that a truck can weigh up to 80,000 pounds.
 This much weight greatly increases stopping distances, thereby increasing the risk of an accident.
-Once a collision occurs, the momentum generated by such a heavy weight means that any accident that does occur is likely to be more serious than a collision with a smaller vehicle.
+Once a collision occurs, the momentum generated by such a heavyweight means that any accident that does occur is likely to be more serious than a collision with a smaller vehicle.
 A truck can throw an average automobile around like a rag doll.
-Our Seattle truck accident lawyer and our legal team will help you in your case.
+Our truck accident lawyers and legal team will help you in your case.

 When an Accident Happens

 The odds say that you will probably never become a truck accident victim.
 But the odds no longer matter once an accident has already occurred.
 And hardly a day goes by in the Seattle area without at least one big-rig truck accident.
 For many truck accident victims, life will never be the same again.
 You are likely to be facing serious injuries and a long recovery period – and you may be grieving the sudden death of a loved one.

 The occasion of a serious accident is the worst time to have to fight for your right to fair compensation.
 But if the accident that harmed you was someone else’s fault, you are going to have to fight.
 Fear not.
 At Brett McCandlis Brown & Conner PLLC, fighting for the rights of our clients is what we do – and it’s what we’ve been doing for nearly 50 years now.
 All told, we have brought home over $100,000,000 in compensation for or clients.

 The following are some of the most common causes of truck accidents: